 Fairfax County Public Schools (FCPS) is a catalyst that transforms our community's most valuable potential - our children - and shapes a thriving future.
 We are the community's gathering place where, together, we foster creative thinking, a culture of caring, and lifelong connections.
 In our schools, students share a diversity of experiences that prepare them for success in a global society; teachers creatively challenge and inspire young minds; and parents actively engage in their children's future.

-Nearly 92 percent of FCPS students graduate on time (in four years of high school), and more than 92 percent plan to pursue post-secondary education.
+Nearly 94.6 percent of FCPS students graduate on time (in four years of high school), and more than 92 percent plan to pursue post-secondary education.
 FCPS students can take Advanced Placement (AP) or International Baccalaureate (IB) classes in high school; the division offers the IB middle years program and the IB primary years program in select schools.
-Two hundred thirty-seven students from 17 high schools have been named semifinalists by the National Merit Scholarship Corporation for 2020.
+Two hundred fourteen students from 16 high schools have been named semifinalists by the National Merit Scholarship Corporation for 2021.
 Fairfax County high schools are recognized annually by education columnist Jay Mathews as being among the most challenging high schools in the U.S.